 Confidentiality is very important for the integrity of the counselling relationship.
-Counselling services for children, youth, adults and families are confidential with a few limitations.
-The law for counselling protects the confidentiality of all communications between a client and counsellor.
-No information can be disclosed without prior written permission from the client or parents/guardians.
+Counselling for children, youth, adults and families are confidential with a few legal limitations.

 Storage of Information

-All client information is stored either in a locked filing cabinet or in a secured PIPA approved computer storage.
+All client information is stored either in a locked filing cabinet, or in a secured PIPEDA approved computer storage.
 This includes all forms, assessments, information requested from other health agencies (with permission) and session notes.
-Also, any art or creations that occur during sessions are considered confidential information and will also be stored in a safe location and will not be discussed with other clients.
-However, at times children like to display their art and with permission I will allow some art to be displayed in a designated area in my office.
+Also, any art that was created during sessions are considered confidential information and will also be stored in a safe location and unless the child takes it home.
+However, at times children like to display their art and with permission we will allow some art to be displayed in a designated area in the office.

 It is no secret that in our day and age social media and electronic communication has become commonplace.
 It is a more convenient and often preferred way of communicating.
 However, in counselling situations it is important to keep your information private and confidential which is not guaranteed in these forms of communication.
-For this and other reasons, I do not engage in social media with my clients.
-I do make every effort to use secured sites and use password protected documents in all work related to my clients.
-I use email frequently and I am open to texting as a form of communication.
-Once we start this kind of communication when we are first connecting into a professional relationship, I assume that you are comfortable with this kind of communication despite there not being 100% assurance of confidentiality being maintained.
-Once you have verbally agreed as well as have read and signed the Social Media + Electronic Communication Policy clause, electronic communication is acceptable to use between us.
-Let me know if you have any questions, comments, or concerns about this.
+For this and other reasons, we do not engage in social media with our clients.

 Kindred Counselling is located at:

 Boundary View Plaza

 The Enterprise Centre, Suite 201 3701 E Hastings St, Burnaby, BC